 General Overview and Specs

-This page provides the general specifications for an OptiTrack camera setup.
-Please see our Windows 10 Network Settings and Cabling and Load Balancing pages for more detailed instructions on how to setup your Ethernet camera system.
+Please see our Windows 10 Network Settings and Cabling and Load Balancing pages for detailed setup instructions for an Ethernet camera system.

 Ethernet Camera System